 \section{The sample}

-The LMC hosts 154 known WR stars \citep{Massey2014,Neugent2018}, $82\%$ of which belong to the nitrogen sequence (WN).
+The LMC hosts 154 known WR stars \citep{Massey2014,Neugent2018}, $82\%$ of which belonging to the nitrogen sequence (WN).
 The WC/WO stars in the LMC, which comprise about 18\% of the total WR content with only a few confirmed binaries, will be the subject of future studies.
-The 109 WN stars listed in the fourth catalog of LMC WN stars \citep[][BAT99 hereafter]{Breysacher1999} were previously analyzed as single stars by \citet[][H14 thereafter]{Hainich2014}.
-Among these stars, H14 delineated 43 that are either known binary systems or binary candidates.
+The 109 WN stars listed in the fourth catalogue of LMC WN stars \citep[][BAT99 hereafter]{Breysacher1999} were previously analysed as single stars by \citet[][H14 thereafter]{Hainich2014}.
+Among them, H14 marked 43 that are either known binary/multiple systems or binary candidates.
 These objects constitute our sample.
-Two additional objects, BAT99\,17 and 60, are included in this work based on the presence of absorption features in their spectra, which are indicative of the presence of a companion.
-Similar to BAT99\,116 and 119, which were analyzed in separate studies \citep{Shenar2017, Tehrani2019}, the very luminous ms-WR + ms-WR system BAT99\,118 requires a more in-depth analysis and is therefore delayed to future studies.
-Two additional WN binaries discovered by \citet{Neugent2017}, \object{LMC 143-1} and \object{LMC 173-1}, are not included owing to lack of data.
-Altogether, our final sample comprises 44 WN binaries and binary candidates.
+Two additional objects, BAT99\,17 and 60, are included here based on the presence of absorption features in their spectra, which are indicative of the presence of a companion.
+Similarly to BAT99\,116 and 119, which were analysed in separate studies \citep{Shenar2017, Tehrani2019}, the very luminous ms-WR + ms-WR system BAT99\,118 requires a more in-depth analysis and is therefore delayed to future studies.
+Two additional WN binaries discovered by \citet{Neugent2017}, \object{LMC 143-1} and \object{LMC 173-1}, are not included here due to lack of data.
+Altogether, our final sample comprises 44 WN binaries / binary candidates.